Topological quantum field theory structure on symplectic cohomology: Liouville domains

 We always assume $H$ is $C^2$-small and Morse inside $M$.
-So the only $1$-periodic orbits inside $M$ are constants: the critical points of $H$.
-We also assume that $H=h(R)$ depends only on $R$ on the collar.
-So $X= h'(R) \mathcal{R}$, so $1$-periodic orbits of $X$ on the collar have constant $R=R(x)$ and they correspond to the Reeb orbits $y$ of period $T=h'(R)$ via $y(t)=x(t/T)$.
-We always assume $h$ is linear for large $R$ with generic slope, so no $1$-periodic Hamiltonian orbits appear there.
+So the only $1$-orbits inside $M$ are constants: the critical points of $H$.
+We assume that for large $R$, $H=h(R)$ depends only on $R$.
+So $X= h'(R) \mathcal{R}$, so the $1$-orbits $x$ of $X$ on the collar have constant $R=R(x)$ and they correspond to the Reeb orbits $y$ of period $T=h'(R)$ via $y(t)=x(t/T)$.
+We assume that for large $R$, $h$ becomes linear in $R$ with slope not equal to a Reeb period: hence in the region at infinity where $h$ is linear there are no $1$-orbits.